JAlcocerT/JAlcocerT/content/blog/oss-nas.md

 * Hetzner, Hostinger ...
 * https://lowendstock.com/
-* Some would say to [Oracle](https://www.oracle.com/cloud/sign-in.html), but I got my account shut down without a reason (nothing like selfhosting P2P programs...which was interesting and customer service did not came back with a solution)
+* Some would say to [Oracle](https://www.oracle.com/cloud/sign-in.html)

+> I got my account shut down without a reason (nothing like selfhosting P2P programs...which was interesting and customer service did not came back with a solution)

 * GCP: https://console.cloud.google.com/

 ### Other